Frequently Asked Questions

 Why does ECJVC have Regional level and a National level teams?

 The level of volleyball talent in Eastern North Carolina has drastically increased in recent years; we want to continue to develop and contribute to the strength of volleyball in the Greenville area.
 In order to do this, we feel our high level athletes need to compete in a tournaments that are bigger and stronger than the standard regional tournaments.
 Playing a National level schedule helps us achieve this.
+We also have the ability to offer and host regional level tournaments for those who love volleyball, want to continue to grow, and prepare for their future volleyball teams!

 One perceived negative of competing on the national level is the cost, as travel and accommodations to two and three day tournaments.
 We feel that the benefit teams gain from competing on the national level significantly outweigh the costs that are incurred.